wasi-master/bengali-word-scripts/vowelless_word_compiler/README.md

 ## Contact

-If you need to contact me for some reason conside emailing me at [arianmollik323@gmail.com](mailto:arianmollik323@gmail.com)
+If you need to contact me for some reason consider emailing me at [arianmollik323@gmail.com](mailto:arianmollik323@gmail.com)